Botfuel/botfuel-dialog/CONCEPTS.md

 ## Adapters
 Each messaging platform (Messenger, ...) has its own message format.
-It is the responsibility of the adapters to translate external formats into the SDK's message format.
+The adapters are responsible for translating external formats into the SDK's message format.

 The SDK comes with the following adapters:
 - _messenger_, an adapter for Facebook's messaging platform,